SeanGrindal/custom-cursor.js/README.md

     selector: 'a#special-focus',
     focusClass: 'cursor--special-focused',
     mouseenter: () => {
-      // Run on mouseenter in addition to adding the focusClass console.log('Hi!!
+      // Run in addition to adding the focusClass console.log('Hi!!
 I entered <a id="#special-focus">')
     },
     mouseleave: () => {
-      // Run on mouseenter in addition to removing the focusClass console.log(`Cya!!
+      // Run in addition to removing the focusClass console.log(`Cya!!
 I'm leaving <a id="#special-focus">`)
     }
   }, 'button', 'a'],